aelliott50/Elliott-CMOR-438-Spring-2025/Supervised Learning/README.md

 by class, and iterate over all the feature vectors in the test set, where for each instance we find the k nearest neighbors from the training set, and predict the mode of their targets.

+6: Decision Trees/Regression Trees:
+The Decision Trees algorithm is another nonparametric model.
+It works by iteratively making linear partitions of the data, so that each partition accumulates, giving a kind of piecewise linear decision border.
+At each iteration, the partition that separates the most points of different classes is chosen.
+This branching border can be represented in a tree, where each node is a partition, and the leaf nodes are the target predictions.
+In the case of a classification problem, the leaf nodes are classifications, and it is called a decision tree, and in the case of a regression, the leaf nodes are predictions for the target variable, where the prediction is typically an average of the target values of the training instances that fall into that leaf.
+For the Decision Tree, the scikit learn breast cancer dataset was used once more.
+To get the same results, you must use random state 39 with 40 percent of the data for training when splitting the data into train and test data.
+This was chosen because other options had unnatural distributions leading them to not be interesting.
+For the instantiation of the decision tree, use random state 42.
+For the RegressionTree, the cement data set was used, which is version 7 of the 'Concrete Compressive Strength' from scikit learn.
+This data set uses 8 feature variables related to the composition of the cement, and a target variable, which is a quantitative measure of the strength of the concrete.
+This makes it a good candidate for a regression.
+To replicate the results, use random state 39 and 40% to test when splitting the data, and use random state 12 when instantiating regressors.